+++++ +++ +++

 Coverage BenefitDescription

-Liability ProtectionCoverage for claims resulting from injury or property damage during therapy visits.
+Liability ProtectionHelps pay claims for injury or property damage that occur during therapy visits (policy-specific).

-Legal Defense CostsFinancial support for legal representation related to covered claims.
+Legal Defense CostsProvides financial support for legal representation related to covered claims.

 Comparing Coverage Options